 The easy way to create beautiful handcrafted works of art.

-Lion King Jr. Headdress Patterns:
+Lion King Jr. and Theater Headdress Patterns:

 I built EIGHT headdresses for our community theater’s production of Lion King Jr. – What an experience!
 I enjoyed every step of the process and learned so much!
 The kids loved them.
 I will be downloading more of your patterns for my own projects – they are amazing.
 The instructions and video tips are excellent, too!
 I can’t wait to attempt another creation!Jenny W.

 Build Your Own Custom Set of Patterns and Save!
 Get 15% Off Any Order of $30 or More.
-Use code 15%OffOver30
+Use code 15%OffOver30 During Checkout

-How to use the downloadable (PDF) patterns:
+How to use these downloadable (PDF) patterns:

 About the mask and sculpture patterns…